 After a loss, you are not 100 per cent.
 Instead of trying to do everything as you did before, go ahead and make small modifications to your daily tasks and schedule.

-For example, you may still go to a work event, but instead of being the last one to leave you to decide to leave early.
+For example, you may still go to a work event, but instead of being the last one to leave, you decide to leave early.
 It is okay to make other adjustments as well.

 You may not have the energy to clean your entire home at once, so you decide to break it down into small tasks and do it over a period of time.